yuanzheng/BYU/cs235_DataStructures/Projects/src/Project1_JavaReview/README.md

-Java Skills
+##Project 1 Java Skills##

-Introduction
+####Introduction####
-        Using a text editor to write Java programs Compiling Java programs using the command-line javac compiler Running Java programs using the command-line java interpreter Using packages to organize Java programs
+1. Using a text editor to write Java programs
+2. Compiling Java programs using the command-line javac compiler
+3. Running Java programs using the command-line java interpreter
+4. Using packages to organize Java programs
-        Reading and writing text files from a Java program Implementing Java interfaces on a class
+5. Reading and writing text files from a Java program
+6. Implementing Java interfaces on a class
-        Implementing the equals and toString methods on a class Using the Comparable interface
+7. Implementing the equals and toString methods on a class
+8. Using the Comparable interface
-        Throwing and catching exceptions
+9. Throwing and catching exceptions

-PairSet
+####PairSet####
 This project requires you to implement a data structure named PairSet that stores a collection of Pair objects.
 Each Pair object contains two values (appropriately named first and second).
 The pairs in a PairSet might represent locations on the